arnauudG/arnauudG.github.io/README.md

 In this repository, you can find the code I wrote to design and build my CV

-The resulting CV can be found online at this specific link: https://arnauudg.github.io
+The resulting CV can be found online at this [link](https://arnauudg.github.io)

 # How to